AmirKatorza/CloudHealth_Accounts_Registration/README.md

 - `BEARER_TOKEN`: Your CloudHealth API authentication token
 - `CLIENT_API_ID`: Your CloudHealth Client API ID
 - `EXTERNAL_ID`: The External ID used for cross-account IAM role authentication
-- `PAYER_ACCOUNTS`: Comma-separated list of AWS account IDs that are payer accounts (these will be skipped during processing)
+- `PAYER_ACCOUNTS`: Comma-separated list of AWS account IDs that are payer accounts (these will be skipped during normal operations)
 - `ROLE_TEMPLATE`: (Optional) Template for the IAM role ARN.
 Default: "arn:aws:iam::{owner_id}:role/{role_name}"
 - `ROLE_NAME`: (Optional) Name of the IAM role to be used.
 Default: "CLDZE-CloudHealth_Role"